peeyushsrj/peeyushsrj.github.io/_posts/2021-01-22-how-this-blog-works.md

 ---
 layout: post
-title:	Why and How of blogging
+title:	Why another blog, should you, how?
 date:	2020-01-22
-category: Notes
+category: Solutions
 author:	Peeyush Singh
 ---